-If you have not already created HP Recovery media, see Creating HP Recovery media (select products only) on page 51.
+If you have not already created HP Recovery media, see Creating HP Recovery media (select products only) on page 49.

 IMPORTANT: HP Recovery Manager does not automatically provide backups of your personal data.
 Before beginning recovery, back up any personal data that you want to retain.
-See Using Windows tools for backing up, restoring, and recovering your computer on page 50.
+See Using Windows tools on page 49.